Healthdirect Free Australian health advice you can count on.

 How is oestrogen used in medicines?

-Oestrogen is used in some medicines, including some contraceptives and menopause medications.
+Oestrogen is used in some medicines, including some contraceptives and menopause medicines.

-In Australia, the combined oral contraceptive pill (‘the pill’) and the vaginal ring contain a synthetic version of oestrogen.
-These contraceptives work mainly by preventing the release of eggs from the ovaries.
+In Australia, the combined oral contraceptive pill ('the pill') and the vaginal ring contain an artificial version of oestrogen.
+These contraceptives work mainly by preventing the release of eggs from your ovaries.

 Does oestrogen cause breast cancer?

-However, there are a few important things to know:
+However, there are a few important things to remember:

 • Breast cancer is common and affects about 1 in 8 females.
-The added risk from taking MHT or the pill is very small.
+The added risk from taking MHT or the oral contraceptive pill is very small.

 • To put it in perspective, for every 1000 females using MHT each year, there's one extra case of breast cancer.